 The translation of Enoch occurred because Enoch was about to see death.
 God translated him so that he would not see death.
 He saved him and delivered him from a crisis.
-It appears that the crisis was somebody was trying to kill him, probably for something that he preached.
+It appears that the crisis was that somebody was trying to kill him, probably for something that he preached.
 Whatever happened, however it worked out, it effectively ended his preaching.
 We do not have any indication of anything that happened with Enoch after this translation, because God took him, and he leaves history.

 It is my educated guess that God took him to some secluded area, and he either died like Moses on the mount, or that he finished out his life in a very remote place dying naturally away from everybody else.
-But he was a man and it is given to men once to die; he died at some point.
+But he was a man, and it is given to men once to die; he died at some point.
 But he was allowed to preach only about 300 years.
 He walked with God 300 years after he begot Methuselah, his days being 365 years.
 Since he had Methuselah at age 65, it appears that he died within the year of being translated.

 Perhaps.
 Perhaps not.
 Maybe my chronology is all wrong, and maybe the translation occurred before then.
 Who knows?
 The Bible simply does not say in exact detail.
 But, this was a low point in this history because I think (my guess) that this is when the bad guys overtook the good guys.
 The balance shifted in favor of the evil ones because suddenly the greatest preacher of righteousness—Enoch—was out of the way.

-Perhaps Methuselah and Lamech did some preaching, but the Bible indicated that it was not until Noah that any significant preaching of God’s way was done again.
-We do not know how righteous Methuselah or Lamech were, but Lamech did name his son Noah, saying, “This one will comfort us concerning our work, and the toil of our hands, because of the ground which the Lord had cursed.”
+Perhaps Methuselah and Lamech did some preaching, but the Bible indicates that it was not until Noah that any significant preaching of God’s way was done again.
+We do not know how righteous Methuselah or Lamech were, but Lamech did name his son Noah, saying, “This one will comfort us concerning our work, and the toil of our hands, because of the ground which the LORD had cursed.”
 Evidently, there was some knowledge and practice of God’s way in that family.
 Noah evidently was reared in a godly way.
 Maybe not, but it seems that way though.
 You would not come up with a person this good in a society that bad unless there had been some good training take place in his life.
 But as far as preaching goes, the next one talked about is Noah.

 If you go back to Genesis 4:19, you will see that this Lamech is the evil Lamech of the line of Cain.
 There were two men named Lamech before the Flood that we know of.
 And this one, being born of Cain’s line, took for himself two wives.
-And then in verse 23 it says,
+And then verse 23 says,

 Genesis 4:23 For I have killed a man for wounding me, even a young man for hurting me.

 If you would compare the genealogy of Cain’s family in chapter 4, with the genealogy of Seth’s family in chapter 5, you will find that Lamech of the line of Cain, is of the same generation Enoch is.
 They are both in the sixth generation from Adam.
-It is interesting that at this point, the sixth generation that this balanced tipped in favor of the evil men.
+It is interesting that at this point, the sixth generation that the balance tipped in favor of the evil men.
 Remember that the number six is the number of man.
 It was in this generation that things really began to go downhill.

-Lamech and Enoch were contemporaries, and it is perhaps the evil deeds of Lamech that Enoch preached against, because Lamech, it says here, was a murderer, a polygamist.
+Lamech and Enoch were contemporaries, and it is perhaps the evil deeds of Lamech that Enoch preached against, because Lamech, it says here, was a murderer and a polygamist.
 And there is some speculation that the young man that Lamech killed was Enoch, “because this young man hurt me.”
 Now, he would not have known that he actually killed Enoch, because God took him.
 There is some question in that.
 I am not making this a dogmatic statement either way.
 But it is interesting to know that Lamech and Enoch were of the same generation, and a man of this bad character was around at the same time that Enoch had to be taken away because of persecution.
 I just wanted to throw that at you to think about.

 What was it that Enoch preached?
 There is a little snippet preserved of the preaching of Enoch in the book of Jude, a prophecy of the end time, but it could just as easily been a prophecy of the end of the world before the Flood.